aws-amplify/docs/cli/graphql.md

 #### Field Level Authorization

-The `@auth` directive specifies that a access to a specific field should be restricted to according to its own set of rules.
+The `@auth` directive specifies that access to a specific field should be restricted according to its own set of rules.
 Here are a few situations where this is useful:

 1. Protect access to a field that has different permissions than the parent model.
 For example, we might want to have a user model where some fields, like *username*, are a part of the